Trains77/bwrap-mc-java/README.md

 - Sandbox assumes if a vpn interface exists, that it is wg0-mullvad, and non-vpn interface is wlan0.
 - ~/Minecraft/lib will try to be mounted to the sandbox, as this is why I store my patched glfw for certain versions of Minceraft, can simply remove this from the script if you want
-- Some folders in ~/.minecraft are bind mounted to the sandbox, usually things one may want to have shared between instances, like saves, resourcepacks or shaderpacks.
-You can remove these arguments from the script if you want.
 - Discord's socket is not bound in the sandbox, you would need to add that argument yourself
 - ~/Pictures/minecraft is bound in the sandbox
 - Some versions or mods may not work with the sandbox
-- Assumes running user is UID 1000
 - Tries to load a seccomp filter from ~/.sandboxing/seccomp_default_filter.bpf
 - TLDR some things in the script may not work or be not how you want them to be